wanelo/gossip_girl/README.md

 gossip_girl
 ======

-A pluggable [Node.js][node] statsd backend that periodically flushes aggregated data to another statsd daemon.
+A pluggable [Node.js][node] statsd backend that periodically flushes aggregated data to downstream statsd daemons.

 We ([Wanelo][wanelo]) [blogged][blog post] about how it works and why we created it.